Vaccination and religion: Dietary concerns and medical exceptions

 Islam and Judaism, religions with dietary prohibitions that regard particular animals as unclean, make exceptions for medical treatments derived from those animals.
 However, this may not be universally accepted due to a lack of central authority in these religions.
 For example, in Aceh Province, an autonomous province of Indonesia with its own Islamic Sharia Law, eighty percent of people refuse all vaccinations due to concerns about pig, or its derivatives, being used to make some vaccines (eating pig is considered haram).
+The hesitancy due to non-halal derivatives extended to the rotavirus vaccine, where some religious leaders in Indonesia opposed the rotavirus vaccination even though they had acknowledged the severity of the rotavirus symptoms.
+This led to the Indonesian Ulama Council in Jakarta, Indonesia, to pass an atwa, or fatwa, or an Islamic religious law, in 2018, successfully banning the measles and rubella vaccine.
+This led to the subsequent decrease in immunization rates for the MR vaccine, dropping to 68% for children vaccinated for MR and only 8% in some regions.